 7. Mountain Warehouse Voyager Wheelie 50 + 20L

 The Mountain Warehouse Voyager Wheelie 50 + 20L takes the above 50L rucksack and adds a 20L day pack to it!

 Perfect convertible bag for longer trips that require more storage or the use of the backpack and day pack.

 The 20L day pack attaches to the 50L wheeled backpack by straps and clips.

 - Pros: Additional day bag

 Detachable Wheels for Backpacks

 Another option would be investing in a rolling attachment for backpacks.
-In all honesty, I’ve never seen this on the road but there are options.
-Take note of the weight of the bag and frame before booking carry-on luggage trips.
+In all honesty, I’ve never seen this on the road, possibly due to the weight.